 Alpha Micro also flirted repeatedly with various forms of Pick, particularly on their PC and other non-AMOS-based hardware.
 In fact, Alpha Micro actually made their own enhanced Pick in 1991 (dubbed Pick 64) that was claimed to be three times as fast while hosting twice the users, and Pick was supported on their Intel-based hardware well into the 1990s.

 However, Alpha Micro's most colourful infidelity was with Un*x, most notably UNIX System V. Its first fling was in the form of the UNIMOS brand (Alpha Micro's name for UNIX System V), incarnated as the doomed AM-1100E, which in the eyes of the Alpha Micro community was merely an AM-1000 with a funny name that couldn't run AMOS applications.
 Sales were accordingly flat and Alpha Micro quietly retired the UNIMOS project in 1987.
 This didn't dampen enthusiasm for UNIX within the company, however, as the similarly doomed 88K-based RISC systems were intended to run SVR3 and even eventually SVR4, and SCO was offered as an option for most of Alpha Micro's more conventional PC clones.
 (Alpha Micro even talked about making "AMOS 3.0" POSIX compliant!)
-Persisting in this twilight for some time, the hot-and-cold love affair finally fizzled with the introduction of the modern Windows XP-based EAMOS systems.
+Persisting in this twilight for some time, the hot-and-cold love affair finally fizzled with the introduction of the later Windows-based EAMOS systems.